gisuNasr/laravel-design-patterns/README.md

-# About factory design pattern
+# About singleton design pattern

-Imagine you have this cool logistics management app that started with handling only truck transportation.
-As your app gains popularity, sea transportation companies are reaching out to you, asking to add sea logistics to your app.

-To make this happen without causing chaos in your code, the Factory Method pattern comes to the rescue!
-Instead of directly creating objects with the new operator, you create a special factory method.
-It's like having a magic factory where you can request different types of transportation objects without messing up your existing Truck class.
-These objects, known as products, allow you to smoothly manage various transportation types and keep your app growing seamlessly!
+Hey there!
+Let's talk about the Singleton design pattern - it's like having a VIP pass for classes!
+With this pattern, you ensure that a class has only one special instance that everyone can access globally.

+In our case, we use the Singleton pattern to make sure we have just one UserRepository instance throughout our awesome app.
+Meet the UserRepositorySingleton, the mastermind behind this magic!
+It's responsible for creating and taking care of our UserRepository.
+So, no matter where we are in the app, we're always dealing with the same UserRepository instance.

+And guess what?
+This not only makes things faster but also keeps our data consistent, making it a super useful pattern for all kinds of scenarios!
+It's like having a trusty sidekick that's always there when you need it! 🦸‍♀️🦸‍♂️

-checkout the app folder and let me know your amazing ideas
+checkout the app/Repositories folder and let me know your amazing ideas